 Violence Reduction Unit (VRU)

-The Violence Reduction Unit (VRU) is a partnership between the police, local councils, health service providers and other key agencies to deliver a reduction in violence across Kent and Medway.
+The Kent and Medway Violence Reduction Unit (VRU) is a partnership between the police, local councils, health service providers and other key agencies to deliver a reduction in violence the county.

 The PCC said: 'Issues around violent crime can not be resolved by Kent Police simply arresting more people.
 The police and partner agencies need to work together to help lift vulnerable young people out of a life of crime.’